-Buying a new home with a partner can be an exciting experience that helps you really cement your relationship – so it’s no wonder many spouses name themselves as joint tenants.
+Buying a new home with a partner can really cement your relationship – so it’s no wonder many spouses name themselves as joint tenants.

 However, there are benefits to naming yourselves as tenants in common instead, particularly when it comes to later in life.